 Hereditary diffuse gastric cancer (HDGC) is also a type of gastric cancer that is hereditary and is usually diagnosed before the age of 50 years.

-Gastric cancer is also classified based on the type of lesions it forms, the area it affects as well as based the structure of the cells formed.
+Stomach cancer is also classified based on the type of lesions it forms, the area it affects as well as based the structure of the cells formed.

 What Puts You at Risk?